-Mosquitoes suck, literally.
-And if you’re a mosquito magneto, you’re probably tired of having itchy, bumpy skin.
-People are usually prone to bites due to a combination of scent, light, heat, and humidity.
+People are usually prone to mosquito bites due to a combination of scent, light, heat, and humidity.
+If you’re a mosquito magnet, you’re probably tired of having itchy, bumpy skin.

-Different species of mosquitoes — such as the ones that carry malaria — prefer bacteria and sweat.
+Different species of mosquitoes — like the ones that carry malaria — prefer bacteria and sweat.
 Others are attracted to carbon dioxide and certain hand odors.

-You can create your own mixture with one part lemon eucalyptus oil to 10 parts sunflower oil or witch hazel.
+You can create your own mixture with 1 part lemon eucalyptus oil to 10 parts sunflower oil or witch hazel.
 Researchers from the University of Florida caution against using the mixture on children under 3 years of age.

-You can grow lavender in your outside garden or in indoor planters.
+You can grow lavender in an outdoor garden or in indoor planters.
 Crush the flowers and apply the oil to bite-sensitive areas of the body, such as your ankles and arms.
-Alternatively, drop some lavender oil on a clean cloth and rub it onto the skin.
+Also drop some lavender oil on a clean cloth and rub it onto the skin.

 Cinnamon is more than just a great topper to applesauce or oatmeal.
 According to a study conducted in Taiwan, cinnamon oil can kill off mosquito eggs.
 It can also act as a repellent against adult mosquitoes, most notably the Asian tiger mosquito.